MrShieh-X/msfilemanager/README.md

 - English (United States)
 - Simplified Chinese (China)

-## Found BUGs
+## Found BUGs and Functions to be Improved
+- Errors may occur when reading files that require ROOT access to access, which may cause errors in the checksum function of these files.
+- Lower versions of Android may not be able to modify the file date.
+- Lower versions of Android may not be able to move files from normal directories to ROOT directories.
+- When moving a file, the operation will fail if the target file already exists.
+- Certain folder links may be treated as file links.
+- Limited operations on ROOT files.
-- Browsing directories with many large picture files will get stuck.
+- (Optimized in v1.2)~~Browsing directories with many large picture files will get stuck.~~
-- Unable to access the root directory.
+- (Supported in v1.2)~~Unable to access the root directory.~~
-- A problem arises when the target file already exists when moving files.

 ## About Author
 MrShiehX<br/>